 Shine On: Boost Your Bottom Line with Demi+ Shine Services

-In the year since Aveda launched its new Demi+ color line, stylists have embraced the versatility, rich tones and unmatchable shine of the demi shades.
+In the time since Aveda launched its new Demi+ color line, stylists have enthusiastically embraced the versatility, rich tones and unmatchable shine of the demi shades.
 Clients are enjoying faster services with better results and salon owners are finding new streams of revenue through the new line.

 Specifically, owners are encouraging stylists to take advantage of the Demi+ line’s unbelievable shine factor through add-on services.